aboyalejandro/cdc-logical-replication-tutorial/README.md

 - This feature doesn’t replicate sequences, DDLs or schemas.
 - Schema changes are ignored.
 Adding or dropping columns will do nothing.
 Afterwards the replication will be broken.
 - If you have `ALL TABLES` included in your publication and you create a table, you need to also add it on the target database, otherwise it will just ignore it.
+- If you have `ALL TABLES` included in your publication and you drop a table, replication will be broken.

 To run the project, you can do: